 How do I sign up for Pieper's vaccine clinic?

-Please call (860) 347-8387 and let us know you'd like to sign up for the rabbit vaccine clinic and we'll be happy to assist with getting your rabbit's appointment scheduled.
+Please call (860) 347-8387 and let us know you'd like to sign up for the rabbit vaccine clinic and we'll be happy to assist with getting your information for our clinic waitlist.
 This clinic is by appointment only - supplies are limited, and walk-ins will not be accepted.
-Please note that payment is due at the time of booking.

 Is the RHDV-2 vaccine safe?

 Yes, the vaccine has been found to be both safe and effective during trials in healthy young experimental rabbits.
 The most common side effects included some cases of slight fever, lethargy, and swelling at the site of the injection, which resolved within 48 hours.